microsoft/Azure-Analytics-and-AI-Engagement/fabric/Readme-shell.md

 17. **Repeat** step number 3 to 14 to **create** a new workspace with the name 'contosoFinance' and then **create** a lakehouse in it and name it 'lakehouseFinance'.

->**Note:** Make sure to add this workspace in the fabric capacity as well and note the names of the workspace and lakehouse as these will be used during the script execution(Task 2)
+>**Note:** Make sure to add this workspace has fabric Trial liscence as well and note the names of the workspaces and lakehouses as these will be used during the script execution(Task 2)

 ### Task 2: Run the Cloud Shell to provision the demo resources